CC Table of Contents Alphabetical Index Monthly Index About This Project

 I first put up my newly formatted copies of Pink Pages in late 2005, before I'd found all the issues I have now, and before I'd indexed very many issues at all.
 I indexed when I had time, but typing, reformatting, and indexing was time-consuming and I eventually let it fall by the wayside after indexing only back through 2002.
 I got back into the indexing job again in late 2006, but didn't finish due to other priorities, and I lost my personal site in 2008 when I cancelled my Comcast subscription.

 Fast-forward to December 2009.
 I have Comcast again, and when I did a recent Google search for some information on George Imirie, my old page came up #1 on the list!
 Apparently some of you found this information valuable enough to mention it and link to my pages, so (after nearly two full days of html and css cleanup - my original html/css was a MESS!)
-I've put this content back online, and re-appropriated my old user ID with a redirect to this new and hopefully more permanent location.
+I've put this content back online.

 By now I've put quite a bit of time into this effort, which I hope others find useful; I will do my best to keep this site up and available for as long as I have internet space.
 Until I decide to purchase a site specifically for this and other beekeeping content, this material will be available here.
 If you like this site, please send me an email at My Email Address and let me know!